Carson Walch

-Carson Walch (born March 6, 1978) is an American football coach who is currently the player development coordinator for the Cleveland Browns of the National Football League (NFL).
+Carson Walch (born March 6, 1978) is an American football coach who is currently the director of player development for the Cleveland Browns of the National Football League (NFL).

 Coaching career

 Walch began his coaching career at his alma mater Winona State in 2000 as their wide receivers coach and passing game coordinator.
 He was later the offensive coordinator at Dakota State and the special teams coordinator at St. Thomas before returning to Winona State as their assistant head coach and offensive coordinator.

 Montreal Alouettes

 Walch was hired as a special teams assistant for the Montreal Alouettes in 2010, winning his first Grey Cup championship when the Alouettes won the 98th Grey Cup 21–18.
 He added offensive assistant duties in 2011, and was eventually promoted to receivers coach in 2012 under Alouettes head coach Marc Trestman.

 Chicago Bears

-Walch was named a quality control coach for the Chicago Bears in 2013, joining Trestman, who was named head coach of the Bears earlier.
-He was not retained after the 2014 season when Trestman was fired and replaced by John Fox.
+Walch was named a quality control/asst.
+WR coach for the Chicago Bears in 2013, joining Trestman, who was named head coach of the Bears earlier.
+Walch worked with two pro-bowl receivers in Brandon Marshall & Alshon Jeffery.